open-compass/VLMEvalKit/README.md

 ## Installation

-1. 推荐在虚拟环境中安装 VLMEvalKit，例如使用 conda / venv 创建虚拟环境 (推荐基于 python 3.10+)，创建好环境后，请遵循以下安装步骤：
+ We recommend installing VLMEvalKit in a virtual environment, such as using conda / venv to create a virtual environment (recommended to be based on python 3.10+).
+After creating the environment, please follow the installation steps below:
-  - 由于不同开源模型常使用不同的 torch 与 transformers 版本，为了避免冲突，建议在安装 VLMEvalKit 前先安装好对应版本的 torch 与 transformers。如对 torch，transformers 版本无特殊要求，可直接安装任一较新版本 (推荐 torch 2.4+)
+1. Since different open-source models often use different versions of torch and transformers, to avoid conflicts, it is recommended to install the corresponding versions of torch and transformers before installing VLMEvalKit.
+If there are no special requirements for torch and transformers versions, you can directly install any newer version (recommended torch 2.4+)
-  - 安装依赖 `pip install -r requirements.txt`
+2. Install dependencies `pip install -r requirements.txt`
-  - 安装 VLMEvalKit `pip install -e .`
+3. Install VLMEvalKit `pip install -e .`

 ## Documentation